konstantink36/Udacity-Cpp-Snake-Game/README.md

 Point 3. is implemented in poison2.h lines 8 through 28

-Ppint 4. is implemented in poison2.cpp lines 6 through 11
+Point 4. is implemented in poison2.cpp lines 6 through 11

 Point 5. is implemented in poison2.cpp line 11